 - Get a comprehensive personalized report for complete analysis.

 A science student, Rajat had no interest in following the conventional career option of Engineering.
-He knew he had the skillset and the interest to stand up for people's rights and fight for changes that common citizens wish to see in the Indian judiciary and constitution.
+He knew he had the skill set and interest to stand up for people's rights and fight for changes that common citizens wish to see in the Indian judiciary and Constitution.
 With this passion in mind, he took a year off to prepare hard for the test and successfully secured AIR 1.
-According to Rajat, the key to success in CLAT is to overcome the challenge of balancing speed with accuracy.
-His advice for future test takers is to practice questions regularly and take as many Mock tests as they can while remembering to keep themselves active and rejuvenated by indulging in physical activities rather than wasting time on social media.
-In this exclusive interview with Careers360, he shares for their benefit various insights on the CLAT preparation and D-day time management strategies followed by him.
+According to Rajat, the key to success in CLAT is overcome challenge of balancing speed with accuracy.
+His advice for future test takers is to practice questions regularly and take as many mock tests as they can while remembering to keep themselves active and rejuvenated by indulging in physical activities rather than wasting time on social media.
+In this exclusive interview with Careers360, he shares his thoughts and various insights on CLAT preparation and D-Day time management strategies followed by him.